 After scoring only 13 goals in 1933–34, Cook improved to 20 goals in 1934–35.
 In a 7–5 victory over the Maple Leafs on January 29, 1935, the Bread line scored four goals and five assists to reach a combined 1,000 points as a unit over their nine seasons together.
 The Bread Line was broken up in 1935–36 when Bun was forced out of the Rangers lineup by illness.
 Bill Cook scored just seven goals that season, and at the age of 40, scored one goal in 21 games before retiring as a player during the 1936–37 season.

 Cook scored 228 goals, 138 assists (366 points) in 475 regular season NHL games.
 43 of those goals were game winners, including 5 overtime winners.
 In the NHL playoffs, Cook scored 13 goals, 11 assists in 46 games - 6 were game winners, including 1 overtime winner.

 Known as "The Original Ranger", Cook led the team in goals six times, and he was regarded as being the greatest right wing in the game's history when he retired.

 The Barons finished fifth overall in the IAHL standings in 1938–39, but defeated the Springfield Indians and Providence Reds to reach the league championship series against the Philadelphia Ramblers.
-They won the best-of-five championship three games to one to claim the Calder Cup.
+They won the best-of-five championship 3-1 to claim the 1939 Calder Cup.
 Cook coached the Barons to a second Calder Cup in 1940–41, defeating the Hershey Bears in the final.